Category Archives: Local SEO

 There are occasional exceptions in which the competition is so low in a specific area that Google Maps will show a business in a nearby city.
 However, this will only happen in a city with a very small population.

-I advise HVAC companies to utilize my DataPins software to send as many location signals as possible to Google.
 While you still won’t rank in all your service areas on Google Maps, you can appear in traditional organic results for queries, including various city names.

 Next Steps for Google Maps Optimization